artur-ciocanu/launch.en/help/api/getting-started.md

 >[!NOTE]
 >
->Note that these tokens expire after 24 hours.
+>These tokens expire after 24 hours.
 If you are using this integration for an application, it is a good idea to obtain your bearer token programmatically from within your application.

 You have two options to generate your access tokens, depending on your use case: